danny-avila/LibreChat/documents/contributions/documentation_guidelines.md

 ﻿# Documentation Guidelines

-- Keep it organized and structured!
+- ⚠️Keep it organized and structured⚠️
- - For new features, create a new documents and place it in the appropriate folder
+ - For new features, create new documents and place them in the appropriate folder(s)
  - When you create a new document, do not forget to add it to the table of content
  - Do not add unrelated information to an existing document, create a new one if needed
  - For incremental updates, you need to update the main **README.MD** and **CHANGELOG.MD**